Mission

 • Achieving high-impact research outcomes.

-• Enhancing extroversion and international recognition.
+• Enhancing extroversion, international collaboration and recognition.

 • Strengthening connections with contemporary society and the job market.